What Is Social Work?

 • Are you praised for your patience, professionalism and ability to read people?

-The job of a social worker is often considered both rewarding and emotionally taxing.
+The job of a social worker can be both rewarding and emotionally taxing.
 Having strong interpersonal skills, exercising empathy and being an effective communicator, listener and critical thinker may contribute to success in this career.

 If you do decide to enter the field of social work, you’ll be joining a fast-growing workforce.
-Employment of social workers is projected to grow 12% from 2020 to 2030, according to the Bureau of Labor Statistics (BLS).
-By contrast, all occupations are expected to grow 8% in the same decade.
+Employment of social workers is projected to grow 7% from 2022 to 2032, according to the U.S. Bureau of Labor Statistics (BLS).
+By contrast, all occupations are expected to grow 3% in the same decade.

-• You can become a social worker with a Bachelor of Social Work (BSW) degree, but independent and more research-oriented roles may require advanced education.
+• You can become a social worker with a Bachelor of Social Work (BSW), but independent and more research-oriented roles may require advanced education.

 • If you already have a BSW, you may apply to advanced standing MSW programs.
-This type of program can typically be completed in a shorter amount of time, as it assumes that you have already learned social work fundamentals during your BSW.
+These programs can typically be completed in a shorter amount of time because applicants are expected to have learned social work fundamentals in their BSW program.

-• If clinical social work is the path you’re pursuing, you must know what it takes to become a licensed clinical social worker (LCSW).
-You may pursue a clinical MSW program to further support your LCSW goal.
-Some states require this pathway and others do not.
-Be sure to check with your state’s social work licensing requirements.
+• If clinical social work is the path you’re interested in pursuing, it’s important to know what it takes to become a licensed clinical social worker (LCSW).
+You may enroll in a clinical MSW program to help reach your LCSW goal.
+Requirements can vary by state.
+It’s important to check licensure requirements for the state in which you plan to practice.

 What Does a Social Worker Do?

-The roles of a social worker include many diverse specializations.
-Here are some common responsibilities of social workers organized by different specialty areas:
+Social workers’ roles encompass a wide array of diverse specializations.
+Some common responsibilities of social workers organized by different specialty areas include:

 Child, family and school social workers help children, school staff and family members resolve problems.
 In some instances, this may mean placing children in foster care.
 Child, family and school social workers may also connect struggling parents with resources to help better care for and raise their children.
 They work alongside students and teachers to address bullying, learning disabilities and other impairments/barriers.

 Mental health and substance abuse social workers support people with mental health or substance abuse problems.
 Therapy is one common intervention used by social workers to help clients address these problems.
-Assisting people to find financially accessible rehabilitative programs or long-term mental healthcare is another service that is offered.
-Mental health and substance abuse social workers may also participate in outreach and preventative programs that seek to address problems before they become exacerbated.
+Other services provided by mental health and substance abuse social workers include assisting people in finding affordable rehabilitative programs or long-term mental healthcare.
+Mental health and substance abuse social workers may seek to address problems before they get worse by participating in outreach and preventative programs.

-It isn’t a question of what does a social worker do daily, but rather what doesn’t a social worker do?
-Day in and day out, social workers can be found in a range of settings helping and supporting those around them.
+What does a social worker do daily?
+The more appropriate question is: What doesn’t a social worker do?
+Day in and day out, social workers can be found in a range of settings, helping and supporting those around them.

 Where Does a Social Worker Work?

-Social workers can be found within a wide variety of employment settings.
+Social workers can be found in a variety of employment settings.
 Specializations often determine where and how they work.
-Some spend time in an office, although visiting clients off-site is also common.
-Those working within the child, school and family positions may experience schedule changes and will generally need to travel more than their healthcare counterparts who tend to be more fixed in their roles.
+Some may spend time in an office, although visiting clients offsite is also common.
+Those in child, school and family social worker roles may experience schedule changes and travel more than their healthcare counterparts.

-The field of social work allows for a variety of focus areas dedicated to helping others.
-You can find dedicated social workers within hospitals, mental health clinics, prisons, military barracks, senior centers, corporations and public social agencies.
-Out of the public eye, licensed social workers can also set up private practices that specialize in relationship problems, personality disorders or mental illnesses.
+Social workers are commonly employed by hospitals, mental health clinics, schools, prisons, military bases, senior centers, corporations and public social agencies.
+Licensed clinical social workers can also set up private practices where they work with clients to address relationship problems, personality disorders or mental illnesses.

 Possible Careers in Social Work

-There are numerous possibilities for social work careers at the macro, micro and mezzo levels.
+There are many options for social work careers at the micro, mezzo and macro levels.
 Some opportunities include:

-• Community Social Worker.
-Instead of working with individual clients, a community social worker assesses a group as a whole and implements measures and changes for the betterment of everyone.
-Community social workers plan for and administer new programs, or work on allocating resources to the community.
+• Community social worker.
+Instead of working with individual clients, community social workers assess a group as a whole and implement measures and changes for everyone’s benefit.
+Community social workers prepare and administer new programs or work on allocating resources to the community.

-• Mental Health Social Worker.
-Mental illness can present many challenges for people and families.
-Those living with mental health disorders often need additional support and attention that social workers can provide.
-A mental health social worker spends their time assessing and treating people with mental health issues and providing feedback and assistance to address these behavioral and emotional issues.
+• Mental health social worker.
+Those living with mental health disorders often need the support and attention that social workers can provide.
+Mental health social workers spend their time assessing and treating people with behavioral and emotional issues, providing feedback and assistance to address their mental health.

-• School Social Worker.
-Most primary and secondary schools have a social worker who is the voice and advocate for their students.
-A school social worker works directly with the school, teachers, parents and staff to make sure students can thrive inside and outside of the classroom setting.
+• School social worker.
+Most primary and secondary schools have a social worker who functions as an advocate for students.
+School social workers engage directly with the teachers, parents, administrators and staff to make sure students can thrive inside and outside of the classroom setting.
 These social workers develop relationships with families, recommend community resources and extend support for mental health services and crisis management.

 Social Worker Skills

-Each social worker employs a diverse set of skills to do their work.
-But as we discussed earlier, there are certain skills that can be particularly useful to those in the field.
-Below are some examples:
+Social workers employ a diverse set of skills to do their work.
+However, there are certain skills that are particularly useful in the field, such as:

 • Empathy.
-This skill enables the social worker to put themselves in their client’s shoes.
-Having empathy can offer a social worker a deeper understanding of their client’s problems.
+This quality enables social workers to put themselves in their client’s shoes.
+Having empathy can help a social worker have a deeper understanding of a client’s problems.

 • Organization.
-With the many daily responsibilities they have, social workers need to be extremely organized.
-The amount of paperwork and caseloads can add up from networking, calls, billing and organizing services for everyone.
+With the many daily responsibilities they have, social workers can benefit from being extremely organized.
+The amount of paperwork and caseloads can add up from networking, calls, billing and arranging services for multiple clients.

 • Communication.
 Social workers should be clear, concise and transparent with clients and their families or care providers, as well as with their colleagues.
 Strong communication can help to mitigate misunderstandings and break down other communication barriers.

 • Patience.
 As a social worker, you will work with diverse clients.
-Maintaining patience and understanding clients from different racial and socio-economic backgrounds is a core component of social work practice.
+Maintaining patience and the ability to understand clients from different racial and socio-economic backgrounds are core components of social work practice.

 Are there any social work scholarships available?

-Becoming a social worker is a financial commitment.
-Luckily, there are social work scholarships available to help students with the cost of earning a degree.
-Aside from scholarships, there are also student loans or grants available to help cover the cost.
+Social work scholarships are available to help students with the cost of earning a degree.
+Student loans and grants are also available to help cover the cost.

 How much does a social worker make?

-The salary of a social worker can range depending on the field, tenure, and education achieved.
-According to the Bureau of Labor Statistics, the median annual pay for a social worker in 2020 was $51,760, with the highest 10% of social workers making more than $85,820.
+The salary of a social worker can range depending on the field, tenure and education achieved.
+According to the BLS, the median annual pay for a social worker in 2022 was $55,350, with the highest 10% of social workers earning more than $87,300.

 How do I find a social worker?